JohannesHedberg/ubuntu-workstation/README.md

 libvirt-daemon
 qemu
 qemu-kvm
+virt-manager

 ### Gnome:
 create a git folder in home
 create a hidden themes folder in home
-copy the nord blueish theme for gnome to .themes and apply it
+copy the nord theme for gnome to .themes and apply it
 install python-psutil which will enable setting things like wallpaper with this playbook
 set wallpaper and lock screen background
-install nord theme for spotify
 install nord theme for vim

 ### Commands: